The most important HR issues are:

 - Worker loyalty

-- A total of 66% of decision-makers say immediate family problems are the most prevalent source of worker distraction, followed by financial problems and health problems.
+- 64% of decision-makers say immediate family problems are the most prevalent source of worker distraction, followed by financial problems and health problems.

-- 64% of large companies believe that productivity is lost because employees are concerned about personal issues.
+- Decision-makers at medium-sized companies are most likely to believe that productivity is lost because employees are concerned about personal issues (70%).

 The 2012 Aflac WorkForces Report was conducted January 24–February 23, 2012, by Research Now on behalf of Aflac.